AuroraDysis/Einstein.jl/README.md

 This package is a high-performance suite designed to compute arbitrary-precision solutions for partial differential equations (PDEs) in general relativity.
 It includes the following numerical methods:

-- Chebyshev collocation at Chebyshev points of the first and second kinds [WIP]
+- Chebyshev collocation at Chebyshev points of the first and second kinds
 - Finite difference method [WIP]
 - Rectangular collocation at Chebyshev points of the second kind (TODO)
 - Ultraspherical method (TODO)
 - Ultraspherical rectangular pseudospectral method (TODO)